deniszholob/factorio-softmod-pack/gamer_softmod/README.md

 ## For multiplayer server / add to existing save game
 * Create a new map (if you haven't already you can apply to existing maps)
+  * You can use the factorio-gen-save-file.bat
+  * You can use the game to find your map, copy seed into the map-gen-settings.json wich is used to generate the save file.
 * Browse to the save file (.zip archive file) for your server
   * Typicaly **Factorio/saves/**
 * Open the zip (typically `_autosave1.zip`)